chloeekk/chloeekk.github.io/posts/obsidian-plugins/index.md

 - Search by name
 - Sort by downloads
 - Sort by recent updates
-- View plugin descriptions and ratings
+- View plugin descriptions, authors, and download counts

 **Pros**:
 - Convenient and quick, no need to leave Obsidian